 The Program follows two lines of inquiry.
 The first conducts research on Asia’s long-term paths of social and economic development in relation to climate change and environmental history.
-Such studies offer historical understandings of the human-nature interface, and evaluate each region’s political and economic conditions and cultural and social potentialities in comparative perspective.
+Such studies offer historical understandings of the human-nature interface.
 For example, postwar development of the industrial complex along Asia’s Pacific coast was made possible by the combination of imported fossil fuels and utilization of rich local resources of land, water and biomass.
-Industrial development in the region produced both rapid economic growth and at times severe environmental pollution and degradation.
+Urban and industrial development in the region produced both rapid economic growth and severe environmental pollution and degradation (see Figure 1).
+By the beginning of this century the more global set of issues such as global warming, loss of biodiversity as a result of tropical deforestation and marine plastic waste were added (see Figure 2).
 It is important to recognize the causes and consequences of these historical processes in their own light, as well as for their significance to future societal change and policy deliberations.

-Global environmental problems are related each other.
-Studies concentrating on single issue are not effective, and those consideration inter-linkage of multiple resources involving stakeholders are essential to approach the problems.
-Recently, nexus structure among energy, water and food became a hot issue, though we need more comprehensive understandings taking into account other issues such as ecological resources which provide ecosystem services and cultural resources to attain sustainable society.
-Production, circulation and consumption of resources should be discussed in wide range of special scales with involvement of various stakeholders.
-Sustainable use of resources require fair and wise systems and proper indices to manage these processes.
+Global environmental problems are inter-related.
+Studies concentrating on single issues are therefore often not effective and consideration of the links between multiple resources involving stakeholders is essential.
+Recently, the nexus structure linking energy, water and food production has become a prominent area of study, but truly sustainable societies require more comprehensive understandings of the ecological resources that provide ecosystem services and cultural resources.
+The production, circulation and consumption of resources should be discussed in relation to a range of spatial scales, and stakeholders should be involved in these discussions.
+Sustainable use of resources requires fair and wise management systems as well as indices capable of managing these processes.